 Enough film to cover a large bay-window costs around £10-15 and is available from DIY stores.
 The film is simple to remove, though doing so can damage the window’s paintwork.

 Temporary secondary glazing

-Next up, in terms of expense, complexity and permanence are the systems in which a sheet of rigid and transparent material like clear acrylic plastic or clear polystyrene is fitted to the window frame, in such a way that it can be put up or taken down as the season requires.
-Some systems use magnet strips to attach the secondary glazing to the frame, others a Velcro-like material.
+Next up in terms of expense, complexity and permanence, is the option to fit a sheet of rigid and transparent material like clear acrylic plastic or clear polystyrene to the window frame in such a way that it can be put up or taken down as the season requires.
+Some systems use magnetic strips to attach the secondary glazing to the frame, others a Velcro-like material.
 A particularly popular method is ‘clip and stick’ where uPVC edging is used to clip the panel in place over the window frame.

 This type of secondary glazing also helps reduce noise.

 Semi-permanent secondary glazing

 Some of the more expensive types of secondary glazing are semi-permanent and are fixed either by screwing them into place or using a strong adhesive or sealant.
 They can be made of heavy materials like glass.
 On wider windows they can slide open on tracks to allow the windows to open as normal.
 This type are not generally suitable for DIY,